minoad/DocuParse/README.md

 # DocuParse

 DocuParse is a powerful document parsing and analysis tool built with Python.
-It leverages several complex Python subjects and libraries to provide robust document processing capabilities.
+It provides robust document processing capabilities.
 This project is designed to be flexible, efficient, and easy to use.

 ## Features